ssube/onnx-web/docs/getting-started.md

 ## Memory optimizations

-onnx-web introduces optimizations tailored for users with limited memory resources.
+onnx-web includes optimizations tailored for users with limited memory resources.
 The system requirements are mostly based on how much memory you have:

 - minimum requirements